 Farah Godrej is Associate Professor of Political Science at the University of California, Riverside.
 Her areas of research and teaching include Indian political thought, Gandhi's political thought, cosmopolitanism, globalization, comparative political theory, and environmental political thought.
 Her research appears in journals such as Political Theory, The Review of Politics, and Polity, and she is the author of Cosmopolitan Political Thought: Method, Practice, Discipline (New York: Oxford University Press, 2011).
-Her new book project, The 'Materialist' Mahatma, explores the public, political implications of Gandhi's emphasis on quotidian aspects of material life such as food, clothing, diet, hygiene, waste, and sexuality.
-She is the recipient of the 2013-14 UC President's Research Faculty Fellowship in the Humanities.
+Her new work explores the intersection between politics and materiality, focusing on the role of the body in ancient and contemporary Indian traditions of thought.
+She was the recipient of the 2013-14 UC President's Research Faculty Fellowship in the Humanities.

 “Neoliberalism, Militarization and the ‘Price’ of Dissent: Policing Protest at the University of California,” Forthcoming in The Imperial University: Race, War and the Nation-State (University of Minnesota Press, 2013).

 “Ascetics, Warriors and a Gandhian Ecological Citizenship,” Political Theory 40 (4), 2012, 437-465.

 “Spaces for Counter-Narratives: The Phenomenology of Reclamation,” Frontiers: A Journal of Women Studies 32 (3), 2011, 111-133.